HumanSignal/label-studio/docs/source/blog/webhook-blog.md

 - process the label studio ANNOTATION_CREATED event
 - parses the body for the count of annotations created and the project details

+update the pipeline name to match the pipeline that you created

 ```python
 import json
 import boto3